Supasheet.

 }';

-quick_create lists the fields shown in the abbreviated "quick create" form (e.g. the inline creator opened from a lookup or a kanban column's "+" button) — everything else is left to its default value and can be filled in later. duplicated lists the fields carried over when a user duplicates a record (fields left out reset to their defaults, e.g. status or created_at).
+Lists the fields shown in the abbreviated "quick create" form (e.g. the inline creator opened from a lookup or a kanban column's "+" button) — everything else is left to its default value and can be filled in later.

 COMMENT ON TABLE desk.tasks IS '{